5 Reasons your organization needs to think about business ethics

 Practicing corporate social responsibility can help you stand out

-Ethical business practices are positive for your bottom line.
+Ethical business practices are favorable for your bottom line.

 It is no secret that businesses want to make money, and research shows a link between ethical values and profitability.
 According to Ethisphere’s Ethics Index, the 2022 World’s Most Ethical Companies honorees outperformed a comparable index of large-cap companies by 24.6 percentage points from January 2017 to January 2022.

-Maybe it could even be theorized that people who work at places whose practices align with their own personal code of ethics sleep better at night.
+It could even be theorized that people who work at places whose practices align with their personal code of ethics sleep better at night.
 With plenty of Zzzs and a clear conscience, they arrive at work ready to perform rather than focusing on whether or not they are doing the right thing.